Sukriti-Mazumdar/MyNerix/README.md

 - **Bundle Optimization** - Tree shaking and minification
 - **Caching Strategy** - Efficient caching for better performance

-## 🐛 Troubleshooting

-### Common Issues

-1. **Build Failures**
-   - Ensure Node.js version is 18 or higher
-   - Clear node_modules and reinstall dependencies

-2. **TypeScript Errors**
-   - Check TypeScript configuration
-   - Ensure all dependencies are properly typed

-3. **Styling Issues**
-   - Verify Tailwind CSS configuration
-   - Check for CSS-in-JS conflicts

-### Getting Help

-- Check the browser console for errors
-- Review the build output for warnings
-- Consult the Vite and React documentation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and build
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Contact